gangzhaorige/CSES/README.md

 ### Sliding Window.
 * Applies to subarray and substring problems.
 * Two pointers starting from the begining and moves to the same direction.
 They will never cross each other.
 * Time complexity is usually O(n).
-Each elements is visited once or at most twice.
+Each element is visited once or at most twice.
 ``` java
 // initialize two pointer
 int left = 0;